linalopes/expolat-prototype/README.md

 Each person gets their own PixiJS deformable mesh overlay anchored to their body.
 The mesh warps in real-time based on shoulder and hip movements, creating a dynamic visual experience.

+- **Foreground particle layer** in the bottom 30% of the screen, using transparent PNG sprites (water lilies).

 **Note**: Legacy p5.js stickers remain in the codebase (disabled via `USE_P5_STICKERS = false`) but PixiJS mesh overlays are the primary rendering path.

 ## ✨ Features